 Hope you have cleared all your doubts about microprocessor and microcontroller.
-If you are preparing for placement interviews or any computer science examination, understanding over the difference between microprocessor and microcontroller is very important.
-Many of the company interviewers asked questions on it.
+If you are preparing for placement interviews or any computer science examination, understanding the difference between microprocessor and microcontroller is very important.
+Many of the company interviewers asked questions about it.

-If you have any question, feel free to comment bellow.
+If you have any question, feel free to comment below.
 I will try my best to get your question resolved.